marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: hot function attribute

-.. gcc-attr:: hot
+.. fn-attr:: hot

-  The :gcc-attr:`hot` attribute on a function is used to inform the compiler that the function is a hot spot of the compiled program.
+  The :fn-attr:`hot` attribute on a function is used to inform the compiler that the function is a hot spot of the compiled program.
 The function is optimized more aggressively and on many targets it is placed into a special subsection of the text section so all hot functions appear close together,